daattali/beautiful-jekyll/covid-policy.md

 You have completed the primary vaccine series and have received a booster per CDC guidelines linked here: [https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html).
 The CDC considers boosters to be effective immediately, so there is no additional date restriction.

-Additionally, if you are moderately or severely immunocompromised and over the age of 11 the CDC recommends a 4th shot (mRNA) or 3rd shot Johnson & Johnson/Janssen, FurSquared does not require this additional shot, but strongly suggests that eligible attendees do.

 We require booster shots if your last vaccine series was on or before the following dates:

 | Pfizer or Moderna (mRNA) | Johnson & Johnson / Janssen |
 | :---: | :---: |
 | Last vaccine dose by | Vaccine received by |
 | November 14th, 2021 | February 14th, 2022 |

+Additionally, if you are **moderately or severely immunocompromised** and over the **age of 11** the CDC recommends a **4th shot (mRNA) or 3rd shot Johnson & Johnson/Janssen** [https://www.cdc.gov/coronavirus/2019-ncov/vaccines/recommendations/immuno.html](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/recommendations/immuno.html).
+FurSquared does **not** require this additional shot, but strongly suggests that eligible attendees do.

 <br />